Will 787 Problems Affect Industry Self-Inspection?

 In 2011, the DOT's Office of Inspector General criticised the FAA for losing control of its oversight and risking safety.
 It cited one company designee, acting on behalf of the FAA, who took his employer's view in a dispute over whether an aircraft fuel system met agency standards.
 The manufacturer took a year to suspend the employee from FAA duty.
 The company was not identified in the report.

 The FAA and the inspector general do not agree on how to weed out unwanted designees.
 The FAA says it is creating a new database of employees removed from consideration because of "misconduct"; the inspector general's office wants a broader set of employees to be included.

-The FAA has been criticized beginning early in the 787 program for skimping on supplier visits, as well.
+The FAA has been criticised beginning early in the 787 programme for skimping on supplier visits, as well.

 All parts for US planes must be FAA certified at some point, but that can happen as part of the final assembly of a plane rather than at the factories where they are made.